 One of the challenges that comes with eating disorder recovery is figuring out how to embrace who you are.
-This includes learning to be comfortable with your natural body type, but also general self-acceptance and self-love.
+This includes learning to be comfortable with your body image and natural body type, but also general self-acceptance and self-love.

 The Body Image Movement is playing a significant role in the overall shift of how people, particularly women, view their bodies.
 Founded by Taryn Brumfitt, this movement has become an international phenomenon and continues to provide inspiration and hope for the eating disorder community.

 Taryn grew up with a relatively positive body image and healthy relationship with food.
 After having three children, she struggled with her changing body and came close to undergoing extreme forms of plastic surgery to attain what she then viewed as “the perfect body.”